Green peppercorn: Aroma and its culinary uses

 Dried green pepper has become in recent years more prevalent in European cuisine.
 A typical household application is to mix it with other varieties in a pepper mill.
 Many people even add allspice grains to the four pepper types (white-black-red and green) to create the famous Creole blend.

 The chefs of the French cuisine have also refined this spice with vanilla.
-You can also buy this exclusive mixture in our on-line shop under the name BORNEO.
+You can also buy this exclusive mixture in our on-line shop under the name BORNEO Vanilla Pepper.

 In South America, they mix green pepper increasingly in Barbecue mixtures.